 Being an Indian male, living in the city or Mumbai, there are still certain areas where I wont go alone at night.
 There are similar places in other cities all over the world

-Just take precautions, dress like the locals, ask for local advice.. follow common sense and dont take things for granted ---and you should be fine almost 4 years ago
+Just take precautions, dress like the locals, ask for local advice.. follow common sense and dont take things for granted ---and you should be fine about 4 years ago

 This Glenn Harris seems to be sick of Religions.